AYUSHBlaze/Netflix-Clone/README.md

 # readme coming soon :)

-sign-in credentials if you want to check it out - <br>
+sign-in credentials if you want to test it out - <br>
 email: test@gmail.com <br>
 password: test123